riptano/argus/readme.md

 * utils.py: General menu and config utilities
 * jira_utils.py: Querying logic
 * MainMenu: As advertised.
-* DisplayFilter: (Largely TODO) Used to select columns for display, filter based on inclusion criteria (string matching) on results already pulled from JIRA, and (ToDo) change sorting order of results
+* DisplayFilter: Used to select columns for display, filter based on inclusion criteria (string matching) on results already pulled from JIRA, and change sorting order of results
 * TeamManager: Contains logic to run team-based reports
 * Filtering: there are 2 major ways in which things can be filtered:
   - ReportFilter.filter_items has the most flexibility as it's python logic